omkar3012/Event-Tribe-for-IEEE-CS/README.md

-# EventTribe: THe Event Management System and Booking Platform
+# EventTribe: The Event Management System and Booking Platform

 Welcome to the EventTribe - an Event Management System, developed using MERN stack as a part of a Human Machine Interaction project.